globizt/Globiz-Site-03-08-2018/_posts/2019-05-01-professional-e-commerce-website-design-and-development-company.md

 <ol start="7">
  	<li><strong> Any Warranty? </strong></li>
 </ol>
-This is crucial to ensure whether or not your <strong>custom eCommerce web development company</strong> will be providing a guarantee on its work.
+This is crucial to ensure whether or not your <a href="https://www.globiztechnology.com/ecommerce-development-company/"><strong>custom eCommerce web development company</strong></a> will be providing a guarantee on its work.
 It’s very heartbreaking if you are delivered a website that doesn’t work the way it was promised.

 If they do not agree to provide any warranty- go with someone who does provide warranty.
 <ol start="8">